-All room changes must be approved by the Assistant Director of Residence Life.
+All room changes must be approved by the Associate Director of Residence Life.
 Generally, room changes are made during specifically scheduled periods of the year.
 There will be information posted in the halls about these dates.
-A student who wishes to request a room change outside of the room change period should speak to their Residence Coordinator or the Assistant Director.
+A student who wishes to request a room change outside of the room change period should speak to their Residence Coordinator or the Associate Director.
 If your son/daughter is not getting along with their roommate, you should encourage them to talk to their roommate and fill out a roommate agreement.
 Our resident assistants are also available to assist with this process as well.

 Please email firstname.lastname@example.org requesting to be added to our mailing list.
 Include the following information:

 - Son/Daughter’s Class (i.e., freshman, sophomore)